carloscastrojumo/github-cherry-pick-action/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# Cherry-picking a pull request commit into branchs
+## Fork/Modified from this action: [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action)

+# Xealth Auto Cherry Picker

 This action is designed to be used for cherry-pick commits from pull requests into release branches.

-GitHub Cherry Pick Action will:
+This action will:

 - Checkout triggered action.
 - Create new branch name `cherry-pick-${GITHUB_SHA}` from `branch` input.